heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Pod Topology Spread Constraints.md

 [Doc](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/)
 You can use _topology spread constraints_ to control how [Pods](https://kubernetes.io/docs/concepts/workloads/pods/) are spread across your cluster among failure-domains such as regions, zones, nodes, and other user-defined topology domains.
 This can help to achieve high availability as well as efficient resource utilization.

-You can set [cluster-level constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#cluster-level-default-constraints) as a default, or configure topology spread constraints for individual workloads.
+You can set [](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#cluster-level-default-constraints) as a default, or configure topology spread constraints for individual workloads.

 ## Motivation[](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#motivation)